Interested in a hard copy of the article please click here.

-Velocity… It’s the one thing that seems to be the most sought after, yet few know how to deliver it effectively.
-Everyone thinks they know how to do it.
-But there are many different threads that need to be weaved into a safe and effective velo program.
-Today, we’re going to go over what I believe to be some of the key points to look for in an effective velo program and honestly, they should ALL be present.
-Here we go…
+How to throw harder… It’s the one thing that seems to be the most sought after, yet few know how to deliver it effectively.
+There are many different threads that need to be weaved into a safe and effective program to help you throw a baseball harder.